-What Are I1 Clarity Diamonds and Should You Buy Them? – An Expert Guide About I1 Clarity in 2022
+What Are I1 Clarity Diamonds and Should You Buy Them?

-What Is I1 Clarity?
+What Is I1 Diamond Clarity?

 The absence of inclusions and blemishes is referred to as diamond clarity.
 When a report is published for a diamond, independent laboratories like the GIA provide grades for clarity.
 The GIA diamond clarity system (discussed below) assigns a ranking to diamonds based on the existence or density of clarity properties that a diamond possesses.